From Counterportation to Local Wormholes: The Paradox

+We can thus consider a weak measurement in arm C at time $t_2$, carried out on a beam of light by vibrating the corresponding mirror $MR_B$ at some frequency, which is then checked for in the power spectrum of light detected by quad-cell photodetector $D_0$.
+Starting from the photon source at the top, and following the photon's unitary evolution, the forward-evolving state is present in arm C. And starting from detector $D_0$ at the bottom, the backward-evolving state is also present in arm C. The weak value is nonzero and consequently a weak measurement in arm C at time $t_2$ is also nonzero.

-We can similarly ask of the whereabouts of the photon during the second outer cycle, between times $t'_0$ and $t'_4$.
-Specifically, we consider a weak measurement in arm C at time $t'_2$.
-Starting from the photon source at the top, the forward-evolving state is present in arm C. However, starting from detector $D_0$ at the bottom, the backward-evolving state is {\it not} present in arm C. The weak value is zero and therefore {\it no} weak trace is left in arm C at time $t'_2$.
-Crucially, in the absence of weak measurements investigating where the photon has or has not been, the first outer cycle and the second outer cycle are identical as far as standard quantum mechanics is concerned---the photon undergoes the same transformations in each cycle, starting and finishing each cycle in the same state.
-For the photon to be in arm C for the first outer cycle but not for the identical second outer cycle is unsettlingly paradoxical.
+Similarly, we can consider a weak measurement in arm C at time $t'_2$.
+Starting from the photon source at the top, the forward-evolving state is present in arm C. However, starting from detector $D_0$ at the bottom, the backward-evolving state is {\it not} present in arm C. The weak value is zero and therefore a weak measurement in arm C at time $t'_2$ is vanishingly small.
+Yet, in the absence of a weak measurement, the first outer cycle and the second outer cycle are identical as far as standard quantum mechanics is concerned---the photon undergoes the same transformations in each cycle, starting and finishing each in the same state.

-The issue here is that weak measurement disturbs interference in the inner interferometers, leading to a non-vanishing flux of V-polarised photons in arm D between times $t_3$ and $t_4$ ($t'_3$ and $t'_4$), where such a flux should be vanishingly small.
-This finds its way to detector $D_0$ at the bottom only in the case of a weak measurement in the first outer cycle, as an artifact caused by the action of HWP1 {\it after} the end of the first outer cycle.
+The issue here is that weak measurement disturbs interference in the inner interferometers, beyond that due to device imperfections and the effect of the environment, both of which can be made negligible as in the experiment in \cite{Danan2013}, leading to a flux of V-polarised photons in arm D between times $t_3$ and $t_4$ ($t'_3$ and $t'_4$).
+Importantly, this flux finds its way to detector $D_0$ at the bottom only in the case of a weak measurement in the first outer cycle, as an artifact caused by the interference action of HWP1 {\it after} the end of the first outer cycle.
 In other words, the result of a weak measurement during the first outer cycle is not only dependent on what happens during that cycle, but also what happens {\it afterwards}.
-While it is remarkable that the TSVF correctly predicts the outcome of such weak measurement experiments, this paradox manifests the inherent strangeness of the time-symmetric formulation of physics, based on the TSVF, where the present is not only dependent on the past but equally on the future\cite{Aharonov2011}.
-This is neither a criticism of the TSVF nor the time-symmetric formulation.
+While it is remarkable that the TSVF can usually predict the outcome of such weak measurement experiments, it nevertheless manifests the inherent unusualness of the time-symmetric formulation of physics, where the present is not only dependent on the past but equally on the future\cite{Aharonov2011}.
+The formulation is too enticing to brush aside, yet its throwing away of the arrow of time comes at a cost \cite{Pusey2017}.